suejinkim20/data-matters-website-with-tinacms/README.md

 Build a production bundle of this application with `npm run build`, which reside in the `public` directory.

-Running `npm run serve` will serve the application at http://localhost:9000/.
+To test things out, run `npm run serve` to serve the built application at http://localhost:9000/.

 ## 🚀 Deployment